-A Replica of Marcel Proust's Original Madeleine
+A Replica of the Original Madeleine of Marcel Proust

-Golden plate, Glass bell, Madeleine cake, 2019, 27 x 13 x 13 cm
+Antique French glass bell, wooden base, Madeleine cake, 2021, 27 x 13 x 13 cm

 ← works